 How to Juice Celery Without a Juicer

 I like to use our Breville Juicer.
 It is super easy to use and clean.
 If you don’t have one, you can use a blender as well.
-I’ve shared my favorites below:
+I’ve shared my favorite options below:

 - Wash and trim 1 bunch of celery